DeepikaR24/M1_TicketBooking-Airline_Utility/1_Requirements/README.md

 * Ticket booking available for both Domestic and International Airlines.
 * Able to view flight schedules and live tracking.
 * We able to compare price of ticket, rating & review and choose the flight accordingly.
-* Growth of airline bussiness and travel industry.
+* Growth of airline business and travel industry.
 * Real time updates of flights.
 * Easy Cancellation of ticket by single click.
 * Easy Refunds policies are available after Cancellation.